ryrob30/mobile-services.en/help/ios/getting-started/migration-v3.md

 uuid: 5668972b-f355-4e03-9df0-8c82ddf6809b
 ---

-# Migrating to the 4.x iOS Library{#migrating-to-the-x-ios-library}
+# Migrating to the 4.x iOS library{#migrating-to-the-x-ios-library}

 This information helps you migrate from the versions 3.x or 2.x of the iOS library to version 4.x.